 Hardness minerals can be removed with a water softener, which replaces the calcium and magnesium (and iron, manganese, radium and other positive ions) with sodium.
 High levels of sodium in drinking water may harm your health.

-People who have high blood pressure or are on a sodium-restricted diet should not drink water containing greater than 20 mg/L of sodium without first checking with a health care professional.
+If you or someone in your household is on a low-salt diet, talk with your health care provider about the level of sodium in your water.
+The U.S. Environmental Protection Agency recommends no more than 20 mg/L (milligrams per liter) of sodium in drinking water for people restricted to a total sodium intake of 500 mg/day (milligrams per day).
 If you are concerned about your sodium intake but would like soft water for your appliances and plumbing, you can have your kitchen cold water faucet bypass the water softener.

 High levels of calcium in drinking water mean you have “hard water.”
 Hard water can cause laundered clothes to look dingy.
 Hard water also causes a whitish-gray scale to form on glass shower doors and bathroom and kitchen fixtures.

-You can test for hardness as part of the inorganic chemical test (Kit C), recommended for private well owners every five years.
-You can order Kit C by calling the Health Department Laboratory at 802-338-4724 or 800-660-9997 (toll-free in Vermont).
-You can also use a certified drinking water lab to test for hardness.
-Search for a certified drinking water lab
+The Health Department recommends testing your well or spring for hardness as part of an inorganic chemical test kit every five years.
+You can order the inorganic chemical test (Kit C) from the Health Department Laboratory, or you can use another certified drinking water lab to test for hardness.

 There is no health standard for hardness in water.
 Hardness levels greater than 150 mg/L are considered hard water.
 Hard water is considered a nuisance and not a health issue.

-The most common way to remove hardness from drinking water is to install a water softener, which replaces the calcium and magnesium ions with sodium ions.
+The most common way to remove hardness from drinking water is to install a water softener.
 For every milligram of hardness that is removed, 0.46 milligrams of sodium will be added to the water.
 Potassium chloride can be used as an alternative to sodium chloride, but potassium chloride is not as efficient at removing hardness.

 Consider the location of nearby water sources before disposing of the wastewater produced by a water softener.
 The wastewater could contaminate nearby wells with sodium, so underground disposal should take place downhill and as far as possible from the well.